 The Judicial Hellholes report is not alone in citing West Virginia's dubious and economy-sapping litigation environment.
-The state again ranked dead last this year in the U.S. Chamber of Commerce Institute for Legal Reform's "Legal Climate" study.45 Forbes ranked the state last for the second year in a row in its annual rankings of "The Best States for Business."46 In addition, a U.S. Census Bureau study reports "Brain Drain" in the state as young professionals between 21 and 45 are leaving the state in droves to search for more promising career opportunities elsewhere.
-More broadly, federal statistics also show that only two of West Virginia's larger cities experienced any significant growth during the past seven years.47 reports have also discussed asbestos litigation and the admission of unreliable expert evidence in local courts, as well as the unpredictability of the Sunshine State's highest court.
-The state is also one of the most popular in the country for those bringing tobacco lawsuits, thanks to rulings that give plaintiffs significant advantages.
-And it appears to be generating, with factory-like productivity, a robust new line of disabled-access claims.
+The state again ranked dead last this year in the U.S. Chamber of Commerce Institute for Legal Reform's "Legal Climate" study.
+Forbes ranked the state last for the second year in a row in its annual rankings of "The Best States for Business.
+In addition, a U.S. Census Bureau study reports "Brain Drain" in the state as young professionals between 21 and 45 are leaving the state in droves to search for more promising career opportunities elsewhere.
+More broadly, federal statistics also show that only two of West Virginia's larger cities experienced any significant growth during the past seven years.